-Douglas Botting was born in London and educated at Oxford.
-He is a writer and photographer who has travelled on numerous scientific and filming expeditions to wildernesses around the world.
-He has made three journeys through the Amazon basin, once as official photographer for the Royal Geographical Society Expedition to the Mato Grosso.
-He has journeyed across East Africa in a balloon to observe and photograph the great game herds, and led two expeditions to the little-known Arabian island of Socotra.
+Douglas Botting (1934-2018) was born in London and educated at Oxford.
+He was a writer and photographer who travelled on numerous scientific and filming expeditions to wildernesses around the world.
+He made three journeys through the Amazon basin, once as official photographer for the Royal Geographical Society Expedition to the Mato Grosso.
+He journeyed across East Africa in a balloon to observe and photograph the great game herds, and led two expeditions to the little-known Arabian island of Socotra.
 He was one of the first Westerners in modern times to venture across Arctic Siberia and, as a member of the European Conservation Project Operation Seashore, he circumnavigated the 6,000-mile coast of the British mainland twice on assignment for the BBC and The Times.

-Douglas Botting has made many documentary films for television, including the BBC World About Us series, and has worked on assignments for Time-Life, The Geographical Magazine and national newspapers.
+Douglas Botting made many documentary films for television, including the BBC World About Us series, and worked on assignments for Time-Life, The Geographical Magazine and national newspapers.
 His books include works of reportage and travel, amongst them One Chilly Siberian Morning, Wilderness Europe and Rio de Janeiro, as well as biographies of the German explorer Alexander von Humboldt, the naturalist Gavin Maxwell, author of Ring of Bright Water, and Gerald Durrell, the conservationist and author of My Family and Other Animals.
-He has also written several books on the history of the Second World War.
+He also wrote several books on the history of the Second World War.

 Our days on the highest, wildest land in England south of the Pennines brought saturating rain, obliterating mist, towering cloudscapes and a saucy sun gleaming brazenly out of a pellucid, rain-rinsed sky.
 There were no trees to shade us, precious few bushes to provide shelter from the wind that slithered over the long curving granite scarp of Corn Ridge.
 We squelched back and forth across an amphitheatre of blanket bog and waded knee deep down the icy, scurrying streams that fanned out of them like the veins of a leaf.
 Now and then we holed up for a smoke and a corned beef sandwich inside the stone ruins of a Bronze Age hut, where once people just like us, looking out on a view just like this, had contemplated mortality and the infinite in a fug of peat smoke and cow dung.